vectorform/Yarp/README.md

 Yarp (Yet another reachability pod) is a reachability framework with a focus on reliability and simplicity.
 Yarp fully supports IPv6 and IPv4.
 Yarp allows you to observe changes in reachability using blocks or notifications.

+# Requirements
+- iOS 11.0+
+- Xcode 9.0+
+- Swift 4.0+

 # Initilize Yarp Object
-Note: the IPv4 addresses in the below example can be switched out for their IPv6 counterparts.
+The IPv4 addresses in the below example can be switched out for their IPv6 counterparts.
 In versions prior to Yarp 1.0.0, IP addresses would not perform an initial callback on init.
 In 1.0.0 they now return a callback.

 ```swift
 //base init defaults to "0.0.0.0" which is Apple's special internet reachability address
 let yarp: Yarp? = Yarp()